algosup/2023-2024-project-4-sportshield-team-2/Documents/Functional/functionalSpecifications.md

        1. Make contact between the NFC [[1]](#glossary-1) device and the SportShield
   2. Pull the rope from the hole.

-You can refer to the user manual for detailed usage, which you can found: [HERE](../userManual.pdf)
+You can refer to the user manual for detailed usage, which you can find: [HERE](../userManual.pdf)

 ## Non-functional requirements

 ### Performance

-The program must be able to set each module in sleep mode will no movement has been detected to economize battery and wake them up only when it need them.
-The code must be exectuted almost fast less than 1s.
+The program must be able to set each module in sleep mode will no movement has been detected to economize the battery and wake them up only when it needs them.
+The code must be executed almost fast, less than 1s.

 ### Maintainability

-In the event the client decides to change their requirements, we must be able to easily update the program to fit to the new requirements.
-Also, if the client want to update it in intern or with another developpement team the code must commented and documented to help to it understanding.
+In the event the client decides to change their requirements, we must be able to easily update the program to fit the new requirements.
+Also, if the client wants to update it with an intern or with another developpement team the code must be commented and documented to help its understanding.

 ### Usability

-Although we used a selfmade API [[2]](#glossary-2) to test efficently the program the client can easily replace it by is own API [[2]](#glossary-2).
+Although we used a self-made API [[2]](#glossary-2) to test efficently the program the client can easily replace it with his own API [[2]](#glossary-2).

-This API [[2]](#glossary-2) will receive JSON [[5]](#glossary-5) array cointaing device informations like:
+This API [[2]](#glossary-2) will receive a JSON [[5]](#glossary-5) array containing device information like:
 ```json
 {
     "latitude":"{currentLatitude}",